This was back in the 90s, I walked into an ATM on 23rd and 6th Avenue and a man was sprawled out on the floor.

 “Then, just as relaxed and naturally as you can imagine, I heard myself say that I was planning on having dinner that evening at this lovely place on 13th Street.
 ‘Oh, my stop’s coming up,’ she says.
 I asked if she’d like to join me.
 And she smiles this huge, huge smile and goes, ‘I’ll think about it.’
 And, listen, she writes her number on a blank page in the back of her book, rips it out and hands it to me just as the doors are opening.
 And she zips out.

-Traffic had started to move, and we were zooming across the bridge.
+Traffic had started to move, and we’re zooming across the bridge.

 “I tried to throw away her phone number.
 That little shred of paper.
 I tried a hundred times, but I just kept thinking … I kept thinking …”

-He thumped his cigarette out of the window.
-Unknown Brooklyn peeped at me through the girders of the bridge.
-We got all the way across and joined more gridlock on Flatbush.
+He thumps his cigarette out of the window.
+Mysterious Brooklyn peeps at me through the girders of the bridge.
+We get all the way across and join more gridlock on Flatbush.

 “I kept thinking I could fuck her.”